filestack/transformations-ui-ios/README.md

 ## Installation

-Transformations UI for iOS is available in 2 different flavors:
+**Transformations UI** for iOS is available in 2 different flavors:

-1. Transformations UI with Standard Modules.
+1. Version with **Standard Modules**.
-2. Transformations UI with Premium Modules (requires a Filestack API key with permission to use this feature.)
+2. Version with **Premium Modules** (requires a **Filestack API key** with permission to use this feature.)

 The installation procedure will be different depending on what flavor you would like to install.

 ### 1. Installing Transformations UI with Standard Modules

-- Add `https://github.com/filestack/transformations-ui-ios.git` as a Swift Package Manager dependency to your project.
+- Add `https://github.com/filestack/transformations-ui-ios.git` as a [Swift Package Manager](https://swift.org/package-manager/) dependency to your project.

-- Make sure that `TransformationsUI.framework` is set to `Embed & Sign` in your app's target.
+- Make sure that `TransformationsUI.framework` is set to **Embed & Sign** in your app's target.

 ### 2. Installing Transformations UI with Premium Modules

-- Go to `https://github.com/filestack/transformations-ui-ios/releases` and download the latest Transformations UI binary release in zip format.
+- Go to `https://github.com/filestack/transformations-ui-ios/releases` and download the latest binary release available.

-- Expand the zip file and copy all the XCFramework bundles somewhere inside your project's root folder (e.g. `/vendor`.)
+- Unzip the file you just downloaded and select everything inside it from the Finder.

-- Add all the XCFramework bundles you just copied into your Xcode project.
+- Drag & drop your selection into **Dependencies** making sure that **Copy items if needed** is checked.

-- Make sure all the XCFrameworks are set to `Embed & Sign` in your app's target.
+- Select your target, expand **Frameworks, Libraries, and Embedded Content** and set all the added frameworks to **Embed & Sign**.

 ## Usage